rachelw5/business-landing-page/README.md

     5. Do not worry about making your project look nice on a mobile device.
 We’ll learn that later.
     When you finish, don’t forget to push it up to GitHub!

+Photo by Andrea Piacquadio from Pexels
+Photo by Pixabay from Pexels